THE SAGANG-LABO DRILL IN THE PEKITI-TIRSIA SYSTEM

 A sample from the Solo Baston version of the Pekiti-Tirsia Sagang Labo drill.

-Pekiti-Tirsia Seguidas:
+Pekiti-Tirsia Segidas:

-Technique 1 from each of the three sets of Solo Baston Seguidas in Pekiti-Tirsia, also with some drills from the first set and a look at an empty hand translation from the third set.
+Technique 1 from each of the three sets of Solo Baston Segidas in Pekiti-Tirsia, also with some drills from the first set and a look at an empty hand translation from the third set.

 Sagang-Labo empty hand variations part 1: A few techniques and principles from the Sagang Labo drill of Pekiti-Tirsia.
 There is much more to this drill than what you commonly see at seminars.
 From a PTI seminar in Yokohama, Japan.
 Thanks to Erik Vogas of Kali Himagsikan for assisting with this video.